 Trial vs "real" version.
 Actually, there is no separate trial version.
 If you download the program, it will run on your computer for 60 days without having to enter a registration code.
 Buying the program gets you that registration code.
 So whether you buy or just try, you download the same program.

 Virus/malware issues.
 There was a time when the download files were stored in a DropBox location.
 For some reason, this caused Norton AntiVirus to flag the program as dangerous.
 So we don't use DropBox for this anymore.
 But you might still run into issues with Norton or some other anti-virus program when installing UCINET.
-One thing to be aware of is that Windows 8 will issues warnings that the publisher is unknown and probably dangerous.
-This just means we haven't sought (and paid for) Microsoft certification.
+One thing to be aware of is that Windows 8 will issue a warning that the publisher is unknown and probably dangerous.
+This just means we haven't sought (read: paid for) Microsoft certification.

 Installation works best if you right-click on the installation file (typically called something like setup32UCI6534.exe) and choose 'Run as Administrator'.
 Similarly, it is also helpful to use 'Run as Administrator' when running UCINET itself for the first time, as this allows you to register the program for all users of your machine.
 See the FAQ on this.

-One way to run UCINET on a Mac is to use Wine.
+The best way to run UCINET on a Mac is to use a Windows emulator such as Parallels (or, of course, Bootcamp).
+However, it is (often) possible to run UCINET on a Mac using Wine.
 For more information, see this FAQ.